anhsmith/FishList/README.md

 This is a centralised list of fishes for EventMeasure for my lab.

-It was made from the species in https://github.com/anhsmith/DuffyNZReefFish, with some additions.
+The script 'FishListScript.R' downloads the 'SpeciesInfo' sheet in https://github.com/anhsmith/DuffyNZReefFish/blob/master/DuffyNZReefFishMASTER.xlsx and formats it for EventMeasure.

-The file to be used is MasseySpeciesList.txt.
+The file to be used in EventMeasure is MasseySpeciesList.txt.
 Additional info is in the MasseySpeciesListInfo.csv

+To add species, I first add them to DuffyNZReefFishMASTER.xlsx, then run FishListScript.R to update the lists in this repo.

 The authority used for species names is: